leopard888/yt-dlp-mp4decrypt/README.md

 ## Format selection

 With more video formats available, selecting the right ones becomes important.
 Specifically, this involves avoiding the `m3u8` formats with FairPlay protection.
-Apart from using `-f -` to manually pick the formats, the following filters can be helpful:
+Apart from using `-f -` to manually pick the right formats, the following filters can be helpful:

-- `bestvideo*[has_drm=0]+bestaudio[has_drm=0]/best[has_drm=0]`: one of the default selectors updated to only include unprotected formats
+- `bestvideo*[has_drm=0]+bestaudio[has_drm=0]/best[has_drm=0]`: one of the default selectors modified to only include unprotected formats
 - `bestvideo[container=mp4_dash]+bestaudio[container=m4a_dash]`: choose only the MPEG-DASH formats

 ## Extending support